Pat-Laub/approxbayescomp/docs/index.md

 We also aimed to have total reproducibility, so for any given seed value the resulting ABC posterior samples will always be identical.

 Our main dependencies are joblib, numba, numpy, and scipy.
-The package also uses psutil, matplotlib, fastprogress, and hilbertcurve, though in most cases these can be commented out if it were necessary.
+The package also uses matplotlib, fastprogress, and hilbertcurve, though these could be removed if necessary.

 !!! note